Vote Christopher Hoyt For State Senate From Rutland County! :)

 As it stands now, we all pay property taxes, either directly

 or through the rent we pay to our landlord.
-Each student in
+Each student

-educate, but no refund is given to those people with
+to educate, but no refund is given to those people with

 children that save the towns huge amounts of money each

-year by either homeschooling their kids or sending them to
+year by either homeschooling their kids or sending them

-education and learning.
+on outdoor education and learning.

 It makes sense to me that if you are saving the school